GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 public static final Long DEFAULT_TTL = 60 L;

 public Item get(long id) {
-    /** Ensure that the item id is a string for retrieval from Memorystore */ String idString = Long.toString(id);
+    // Ensure that the item id is a string for retrieval from Memorystore String idString = Long.toString(id);

     try {
-        /** Attempt to get the cached item from Memorystore **/ String cachedValue = jedis.get(idString);
+        // Attempt to get the cached item from Memorystore String cachedValue = jedis.get(idString);

-        /** Check if we have found a valid cache item **/ if (cachedValue) {
+        // Check if we have found a valid cache item if (cachedValue) {
-            /** Set a property to display cached item as a property for usage in the application **/ cachedItem.setFromCache(true);
+            // Set a property to display cached item as a property for usage in the application cachedItem.setFromCache(true);

-            /** Extract the item into a data objet **/ Item cachedItem = Item.fromJSONString(cachedValue);
+            // Extract the item into a data object Item cachedItem = Item.fromJSONString(cachedValue);

             /** Return the cached item **/
             return cachedItem;
         }
     } catch (Exception e) {
-        /** If there's an error with the cache, log the error and continue **/ System.err.println("Error with cache: " + e.getMessage());
+        // If there's an error with the cache, log the error and continue System.err.println("Error with cache: " + e.getMessage());
     }

-    /** No cached item exists, search for the item in the database */ Optional < Item > item = itemsRepository.get(id);
+    // No cached item exists, search for the item in the database Optional < Item > item = itemsRepository.get(id);

-    /** Check if a record has been found, If the data doesn't exist in the database, return null */ if (item.isEmpty()) {
+    // Check if a record has been found, If the data doesn't exist in the database, return null if (item.isEmpty()) {
         return null;
     }

-    /** Get the database item, and convert it into a string value **/ Item dbItem = item.get();
+    // Get the database item, and convert it into a string value Item dbItem = item.get();
     String itemString = dbItem.toJSONObject().toString();

-    /** An item has been found in the database, cache with the id, value and TTL **/ try {
+    // An item has been found in the database, cache with the id, value and TTL try {
-        /** Update the cache with the id, TTL value and string object **/ jedis.setex(idString, DEFAULT_TTL, itemString);
+        // Update the cache with the id, TTL value and string object jedis.setex(idString, DEFAULT_TTL, itemString);
     } catch (Exception ex) {
-        /** If there's an error with the cache, log the error and continue */ System.err.println("Error setting the item in the cache: " + e.getMessage());
+        // If there's an error with the cache, log the error and continue System.err.println("Error setting the item in the cache: " + e.getMessage());
     }

-    /** Return the item from the database **/ return dbItem;
+    // Return the item from the database return dbItem;
 }
 ```